-16. Between January 25, 2017, and May 10, 2017, while working for Rogelio as a smog technician at EZ Smog, John Paul conducted smog tests (subject tests) on 10 vehicles (subject vehicles).
+- as a smog technician at EZ Smog, John Paul conducted smog tests (subject tests) on 10 vehicles (subject vehicles).
 The subject tests produced anomalous results, indicating in each case that the inspections occurred through clean plugging.
 In each of the subject tests, a Certificate of Compliance was issued for the vehicle by John Paul as the inspector, and Rogelio, when a Certificate of Compliance should not have been issued.
 The Certificates of Compliance were transmitted electronically to the Department of Motor Vehicles in each case.
-In each of the subject tests, respondents failed to comply with Bureau specifications, instead clean plugging the subject vehicles.

-- transmitted from Rogelio to the Bureau.
+In each of the subject tests, respondents failed to comply with Bureau specifications, instead clean plugging the subject vehicles. - 17.
+Marc Ortega, Bureau Program Representative II, reviewed data transmitted from Rogelio to the Bureau.
 He found various anomalies in the subject tests because, in each case, the protocol and the PID count that were transmitted to the VID were not the type that the tested vehicle was expected to have transmitted.
 Mr. Ortega reviewed data for cars similar to those in the subject tests, to determine the expected PID count and communication protocol.
 Mr. Ortega found that each of the 10 subject vehicles communicated the same communication protocol (I914) and the same PID count (9 or 10), when different communication protocols and PID counts were expected.
 Mr. Ortega generally found that between 95 and 99 percent of vehicles of the same year, make and model of the 10 subject vehicles transmitted the same protocol and PID count.
 In every test of the 10 subject vehicles, the information transmitted did not conform to the expected data, as confirmed by Mr. Ortega's research.
-Based on those anomalies, Mr. Ortega concluded that the 10 subject vehicles had been clean plugged. - 18.
-Subject vehicle 1: On January 25, 2017, John Paul tested a 2002 Ford Explorer XLS, which transmitted communication protocol I914 when the expected protocol was JPWM, and had a PID count of 9 when the expected PID count was 22.
+Based on those anomalies, Mr. Ortega concluded that the 10 subject vehicles had been clean plugged.

+- 18. Subject vehicle 1: On January 25, 2017, John Paul tested a 2002 Ford Explorer XLS, which transmitted communication protocol I914 when the expected protocol was JPWM, and had a PID count of 9 when the expected PID count was 22.
 The expected eVIN was transmitted.
 Respondents caused a Certificate of Compliance to be issued for this vehicle. - 19.
 Subject vehicle 2: On March 23, 2017, John Paul tested a 2001 Chevrolet Tahoe C1500, which transmitted communication protocol I914 when the expected protocol was JVPW, and had a PID count of 10 when the expected PID count was 22 or 23.
 The expected eVIN was transmitted.
-Respondents caused a Certificate of Compliance to be issued for this vehicle.
+Respondents caused a Certificate of Compliance to be issued for this vehicle. - 20.
+Subject vehicle 3: On March 28, 2017, John Paul tested a 2000 Chevrolet Suburban C1500, which transmitted communication protocol I914 when the expected protocol was JVPW, and had a PID count of 10 when the expected PID count was 22.